ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 | `%impliedyou`       |  Boolean was the user input having you as implied subject
 | `%impliedsubject`   |  Boolean was the user input having an implied subject (not you, usually I)
 | `%input`            |  the count of the number of volleys this user has made ever
+| `%volley`            |  sae as %input, the count of the number of volleys this user has made ever
 | `%ip`               |  ip address supplied
 | `%myip`               |  ip address of cs server responding
 | `%language`         |  current dictionary language